A founding member of the Atlantic Brass

 The University of Iowa and is a Yamaha Performing Artist.

-John has served on the faculty of The Boston Conservatory, Boston University's School for the Arts and Tanglewood Institute, and the University of Massachusetts.
-He has also taught at Brandeis University, Mount Holyoke College, and Amherst College, and conducted tuba master classes at Louisiana State University, the University at Buffalo, Chautauqua Institution, and New England Conservatory.
+John has served on the faculty of The Boston Conservatory, Boston University's School for the Arts, and Tanglewood Institute, and the University of Massachusetts.
+He has also taught at Brandeis University, Mount Holyoke College, and Amherst College and conducted tuba master classes at Louisiana State University, the University at Buffalo, Chautauqua Institution, and New England Conservatory.
 Outside the United States, John has worked with brass students in Tokyo, Japan; San Jose, Costa Rica; Panama City, Panama; the Cairo Opera House in Egypt; and the Royal Omani National Orchestra School in Muscat, Oman.
-When he was invited to appear as a guest on the NPR radio program The Connection, John took that opportunity to educate the public about the tuba and discuss his participation in the 1997 World Euphonium and Tuba Competition of Guebwiller, France.
+When he was invited to appear as a guest on the NPR radio program "The Connection," John took that opportunity to educate the public about the tuba and discussed his participation in the 1997 World Euphonium and Tuba Competition of Guebwiller, France.

-With the Atlantic Brass Quintet, John has toured across the U.S. and around the world, including Korea, Japan, Costa Rica, France, Kuwait, India, Pakistan, England, Egypt, and Saudi Arabia.
+With the Atlantic Brass Quintet, John has toured across the U.S. and around the world, including Korea, Japan, Costa Rica, France, Kuwait, India, Pakistan, England, Egypt and Saudi Arabia.

-John is an active freelance musician and has performed with the Boston Symphony, the Empire Brass, and the Boston Pops Esplanade Orchestra.
+John is an active freelance musician and has performed with the Boston Symphony, the Empire Brass and the Boston Pops Esplanade Orchestra.
 He has also served as principal tubist with the Vermont Symphony and Albany (NY) Symphony.
-Outside the realm of classical music, he has been involved in a diverse array of eclectic musical interests ranging from klezmer and world music to rock and jazz.
-He has performed with the Shirim Klezmer Orchestra, Naftule's Dream, Brass Planet, the Pee Wee Fist, the Jazz Composers Alliance Orchestra, Arlo Guthrie, and John Lithgow.
+Outside the realm of classical music, He has been involved in a diverse array of eclectic musical interests; ranging from klezmer and world music to rock and jazz.
+He has performed with the Shirim Klezmer Orchestra, Naftule's Dream, Brass Planet, the Pee Wee Fist, the Jazz Composers Alliance Orchestra, Arlo Guthrie and John Lithgow.

 As a Yamaha solo artist, he has appeared at Louisiana State University Octubafest, the International Tuba Euphonium Conferences 2000 and 2002, and Music Educators Conferences in Connecticut and Massachusetts.
-In March of 2003, John hosted the Northeastern Regional Tuba Euphonium Conference at University of Massachusetts, and served as an adjudicator for the 2004 Tuba and Euphonium Competitions in Jeju, Korea.
+In March of 2003, John hosted the Northeastern Regional Tuba Euphonium Conference at University of Massachusetts, and recently served as an adjudicator for the 2004 Tuba and Euphonium Competitions in Jeju, Korea.